0xf4vul/Mutualan-Bot/README.md

 Edit the `config.js` and run `bot.js`

-Imma lazy person , so if u have to contribute this bot so that's it
+Imma lazy person , so if u feel something wrong with this

+make the PR and that's